Bhattacharya-Lab/PolyFold/README.md

 fold a protein molecule through the satisfaction of spatial constraints derived from a protein's inter-residue distance matrix.

-If you find PolyFold useful, please [cite our paper in arXiv](http://arxiv.org/abs/2002.11592) available as preprint.
-A detailed user manual of PolyFold is available [here](MANUAL.pdf), accompanying the paper as Supplementary Document.
+If you find PolyFold useful, please [cite our paper in arXiv](http://arxiv.org/abs/2002.11592) where it is available as preprint.
+A detailed user manual of PolyFold is available [here](MANUAL.pdf), accompanying the paper as supplementary documentation.

 <img src='Assets/gd.gif' width='100%'/>
 <p align='center'>